TengdaHan/ActionClassification/readme.md

-# Video Backbone
+# Action Classification

 ### What's this?
-Benchmark of video action classification for common CNN architectures.
-Implemented in PyTorch v1.3.1.
+A benchmark of video action classification for common CNN architectures.
+Implemented in PyTorch v1.2, recent version should also work.

 ### Supported networks